emacs-mirror/emacs/mps/manual/source/pool/awl.rst

 -----------------

-In order to support prompt deletion of values in a :term:`weak-key hash table` when the key is splatted (and prompt deletion of values in a :term:`weak-value hash table`), an AWL pool allows each object to have a :dfn:`dependent object`.
+In order to support prompt deletion of values in a :term:`weak-key hash table` when the key is splatted (and prompt deletion of keys in a :term:`weak-value hash table`), an AWL pool allows each object to have a :dfn:`dependent object`.

-The dependent object is specified by a ``find_dependent`` function which is passed to :c:func:`mps_pool_create` when creating an AWL pool.
-This is a function of type :c:type:`mps_find_dependent_t` that takes the address of an object in the pool and returns the address of its dependent object (or a null pointer if there is no corresponding dependent object).
+The dependent object is specified by the ``find_dependent`` argument to :c:func:`mps_pool_create` when creating an AWL pool.
+This is a function of type :c:type:`mps_awl_find_dependent_t` that takes the address of an object in the pool and returns the address of its dependent object (or a null pointer if there is no corresponding dependent object).

 When :term:`scanning <scan>` an object in an AWL pool, the MPS ensures